Getting started

 Smoke test (TCP server + Studio)

-cmake --build build/http --target openads_serverd --config Release
+cmake --build build/default --target openads_serverd --config Release

 # 2. Launch the daemon

-./build/http/tools/serverd/openads_serverd \
+./build/default/tools/serverd/openads_serverd \

 --port 6262 \